Content

 Highly Qualified Employment

 Certain foreign professionals may bypass employment quotas and restrictions if their occupation is considered strategically important to the Spanish economy (such as IT, green energy, healthcare, or aerospace).
-In addition, large corporations — defined as companies with at least 500 employees, capital exceeding €100 million, or annual turnover above €200 million — may facilitate simplified residence permit procedures for foreign specialists.
+In addition, large corporations — defined as companies with at least 500 employees, capital exceeding EUR 100 million, or annual turnover above EUR 200 million — may facilitate simplified procedures for foreign specialists.

 Investment in the Local Economy

-- €500,000 for purchasing real estate in Spain;
+- EUR 500,000 for purchasing real estate in Spain;

-- €1,000,000 in shares of Spanish companies or deposits with local banks;
+- EUR 1,000,000 in shares of Spanish companies or deposits with local banks;

-- €2,000,000 in government bonds or other eligible financial instruments.
+- EUR 2,000,000 in government bonds or other eligible financial instruments.

 Relocating to Spain Without the Right to Work

-Foreign nationals who earn income from abroad — such as remote workers, digital nomads, or individuals with passive income (e.g., rental properties) — may immigrate to Spain under a non-lucrative residence permit.
-This type of residence does not grant the right to work within the Kingdom.
-To qualify, the applicant must prove a monthly income of at least €2,400, equivalent to four times the current IPREM (Indicador Público de Renta de Efectos Múltiples – the Spanish public income index used for multiple purposes).
+Foreign nationals who earn income from abroad — such as remote workers, digital nomads, or individuals with passive income (e.g., rental properties) — may immigrate to Spain under the non-lucrative immigration category.
+This status does not grant the right to work within the Kingdom.
+To qualify, applicants must prove a monthly income of at least EUR 2,400, equivalent to four times the current IPREM (Indicador Público de Renta de Efectos Múltiples — the Spanish public income index used for multiple purposes).

 Self-Employment and Business Activity